Frozen Embryo Transfer Delhi: The Ray of Hope for Infertile Couples?

 Due to any of the above conditions, the process of frozen embryo transfer will be recommended to the patient as the only solution to achieve a successful pregnancy.

 If a woman is unable to develop the required eggs due to any infertility cause or genetic disorder then, she can opt. for the donor embryo transfer.
-Similarly, if the male partner suffers from some genetic or have very poor semen quality or couple with history of recurrent IVF failure due to poor egg or sperm quality or both are the candidates for donor embryo IVF.
-While most of embryos are used by the one who created it, there are plenty of frozen embryos available for the donation to aid infertile couples.
+Similarly, if the male partner suffers from some genetic or has very poor semen quality or couple with a history of recurrent IVF failure due to poor egg or sperm quality or both are the candidates for donor embryo IVF.
+While most of the embryos are used by the one who created them, there are plenty of frozen embryos available for donation to aid infertile couples.